blacksmithgu/obsidian-dataview/docs/docs/reference/functions.md

 ### `hash(seed, [text], [variant])`

 Generate a hash based on the `seed`, and the optional extra `text` or a variant `number`.
-The function generates a fixed number based on the combination of these parameters, which can be used to randomise the sort order of files or lists/tasks.
+The function generates a fixed number based on the combination of these parameters, which can be used to randomize the sort order of files or lists/tasks.
 If you choose a `seed` based on a date, i.e. "2024-03-17", or another timestamp, i.e. "2024-03-17 19:13", you can make the "randomness" be fixed related to that timestamp. `variant` is a number, which in some cases is needed to make the combination of